Module: gears.timer

 🔗 timeout number · 1 signal

-The timer timeout value.
+The timer timeout value in seconds.

 Constraints: